Private plans in the Microsoft commercial marketplace

 Private plans can reuse the base images and/or offer metadata already published for a public plan.
 This option lets publishers create multiple private variations of a public offer without having to publish multiple versions of the same base image and offer metadata.
 For Azure Virtual Machine and Azure application offers only, when a private plan shares a base image with a public plan, any changes to the offer's base image will propagate across all public and private plans using that base image.

 For new offers that only include private plans, publishers can create their offers as any other offer, and then mark the plans as private.
 The offers that only have private plans will not be discoverable or accessible in the Azure portal or Microsoft AppSource by customers who are not associated with the offer.

 An offer that contains only private plans will not be visible in the public Azure Marketplace.

 Target customers with private plans

 For both new and existing private plans, publishers can target customers using subscription identifiers.
-For Azure Application and Managed Service offers, publishers can constrain availability of a private plan to an individual Azure subscription IDs.
-For SaaS offers, publishers can associate an Azure Active Directory tenant ID to constrain the availability of a private plan.
+For Azure Application and Managed Service offers, publishers can constrain availability of a private plan to individual Azure subscription IDs.
+For SaaS offers, publishers can associate Azure Active Directory tenant IDs to constrain the availability of a private plan.
 For Virtual Machine offers, publishers can assign the audience that will have access to a private plan using Azure tenant IDs, subscription IDs, or both.
 For any of these offer types, up to 10 IDs can be added manually or a CSV spreadsheet can be imported if more than 10 IDs are required.

 Once an offer has been certified and published, customers can be updated or removed from the plan by using the Sync Private Subscriptions feature.
 This capability enables publishers to quickly and easily update the list of customers to which the private plan is presented without certifying or publishing the offer again.